-FIG. 11 is a schematic block diagram of exemplary system relation to FIG. 10.
+FIG. 11 is a schematic block diagram of exemplary system level interaction that illustrates the functionality described in relation to FIG. 10.
 A buyer (or client) accesses one of a plurality of sales servers; such as sales or retailer's servers 1117 and 1119, via Internet by sending a request for a web page or web page content through a buyer's browser 1121.